 - Decreased energy or feelings of fatigue

-- Feelings of worthlessness or excessive or inappropriate feelings of guilt
+- Feeling excessive or undue feelings of guilt

 - Trouble concentrating and making decisions